 One of the most intriguing aspects of ‘Jojo Rabbit’ is its treatment of Nazis.
 It makes one realize the harsh truth that is often ignored in most WWII films.
 Nazi Germans were not pure evil.
 Instead, they were made to believe that Jews were, through indoctrination of hate.

 Children were the most important assets for Nazi propaganda simply because it was the easiest to brainwash them.
 This is another reason why children were the most affected by war.
 Hitler himself said it at the annual Nazi party rally in 1935, “He alone who owns the youth gains the future”.
 This is precisely why Hitler Youth was introduced, where all children from the ages of ten and above were sent to learn the Nazi ways.
-This is also why around 1.5 million Jewish children died in holocaust alone.
-‘Jojo Rabbit’ also makes use of other real-life events from the time, from house raids by Gestapo officers to book-burning, to hanging of those who went against them.
+This is also why around 1.5 million Jewish children died in the holocaust alone.
+‘Jojo Rabbit’ also makes use of other real-life events from the time, from house raids by Gestapo officers to book burning to the hanging of those who went against them.

 Real-Life Inspirations

-In an attempt to stay authentic, Leunens wrote the novel in the library at the Memorial Museum for Peace which makes use of sound effects of bombing, amongst other things.
+In an attempt to stay authentic, Leunens wrote the novel in the library at the Memorial Museum for Peace, which makes use of sound effects of bombing, amongst other things.
 She also spoke to several war survivors to make her novel as historically correct as possible.

-“My grandfather fought against the Nazis in World War II and I’ve always been fascinated by that time and those events.
-When my mother told me about Christine Leunens book Caging Skies, I was drawn in by the fact it was told through the eyes of a German child indoctrinated into hate by adults.”
+Waititi had his own reasons for working on the project.
+Being a Maori Jew, he grew up experiencing prejudice as a child.
+In an interview for Stuff, he stated: “My grandfather fought against the Nazis in World War II, and I’ve always been fascinated by that time and those events.
+When my mother told me about Christine Leunen’s book Caging Skies, I was drawn in by the fact it was told through the eyes of a German child indoctrinated into hate by adults.”

 For Waititi, the film has been a reminder of the need to educate our children, and remind ourselves that hate is not the answer.
 Waititi went on say, “Children are not born with hate, they are trained to hate”.
 ‘Jojo Rabbit’, then, becomes a cautionary tale for us, a needed reminder of our own absurd times as we head in the direction of political extremism.